 ✨ Level: beginner-friendly (with video support)

-You can get the Maktub Shawl pattern directly through Mariana’s platforms: Instagram, her Store, and Ravelry.
+You can get the pattern directly through Mariana’s platforms: Instagram, her Store, and Ravelry.

-And the yarn is available on our website: Merino de la Patagonia DK, or through our stockists.
+And the yarn is available on our website (Merino de la Patagonia DK) and through our stockists.